locationtech/geomesa/geomesa-tools/README.md

       --catalog <value>
             the name of the Accumulo table to use --typeName <value>
-            the name of the new feature to be create --filter <value>
+            the name of the new feature to be created --filter <value>
             the filter string
     Command: delete [options]